6 minute read

 Retirement plans must be diversified, according to both the Employee Retirement Income Security Act of 1974 (ERISA) and generally accepted investment principles.
 In 401(k) and similar participant-directed plans, this diversification requirement applies to the plan’s investment lineup.
 But beyond this basic concept, there is little consensus on how to develop a diversified lineup—that is, which asset classes should be included.

 Why?
-Some plan sponsors may be concerned about including real estate investment trusts (REITs) in their plan due to a lack of familiarity.
+Some plan sponsors may be concerned about including asset classes such as real estate investment trusts (REITs) in their plan due to a lack of familiarity.
 Others may think it’s unnecessary, since many participants already own real estate in the form of their home.
 In our view, neither of these are valid reasons for excluding real estate from DC plans.

 Growth of $100 and annualized returns since 1991